Staffing Function of Management

-- It is an important managerial function – Staffing function is the amongst the most critical managerial function along with planning, organizing, directing and controlling.
+- Critical managerial function – Staffing function is the amongst the most critical managerial function along with planning, organizing, directing and controlling.
 The success of all these managerial functions depend on the workforce which is organized by staffing function.

-- It is a pervasive activity – Staffing function is the responsibility of all the managers working in all capacities and in all departments of the business.
+- Recurring activity – Staffing function is the responsibility of all the managers working in all capacities and in all departments of the business.

-- It is a continuous activity – Starting with recruitment to training and development to managing employee expectations to important transfers and promotions, staffing continues throughout the lifecycle and is thus a continued function.
+- Continuous function – Starting with recruitment to training and development to managing employee expectations to important transfers and promotions, staffing continues throughout the lifecycle and is thus a continued function.

-- It is based on efficient management of personnel – Human resources are managed through a system of staffing functions, which should be fair, dynamic and efficient in order to sustain in the long-term.
+- Based on efficient management of personnel – Human resources are managed through a system of staffing functions, which should be fair, dynamic and efficient in order to sustain in the long-term.

-- Staffing aims at placing right men at the right job – This is done through rigorous recruitment process and selecting the most appropriate candidate for the suitable job positions.
+- Hiring right people – This is done through rigorous recruitment process and selecting the most appropriate candidate for the suitable job positions.
 Also, promotions should be well thought through and in the direction of long-term vision of the organization.

 Steps Involved in Staffing Function of Management